brewdo/brewdo/README.md

 -   The Homebrew root (traditionally `/usr/local`) set up with write rights granted to the sandbox account

--   A Sudo configuration in `/etc/sudoers` for the switch, e.g.
+-   A Sudo configuration for the switch, e.g.

         %admin  ALL=(_homebrew) SETENV: /usr/local/bin/brew

-(I am opting not to do Sudo configuration automatically for now, because I get major heebeejeebies automating the modification of `/etc/sudoers`.)

-Optionally, you can simplify use of brewdo with the following alias:

-    alias brew='brewdo brew'
+    (This is done by enabling `/etc/sudoers.d` if not already present on your system, which I felt safer about doing rather than trying to continually edit `/etc/sudoers`.)